naemon/naemon.github.io/documentation/usersguide/configmain.md

 You should see that the service check results are spread out as they begin to appear.

-More information on how interleaving works can be found <a href="checkscheduling.html#service_interleaving">here</a>.

 * *x* = A number greater than or equal to 1 that specifies the interleave factor to use.

 An interleave factor of 1 is equivalent to not interleaving the service checks.